privacymachine/src/README.md

 2. "base-disk.vdi": This is used as immutable disk in all new created virtual machines The build-process of this disk is located in packaging/build_base-disk, but it has many external dependencies which are currently only partial documented.
    Please use the ready to use disk from here:
-   cd pm/build/pm
+   cd src/build/pm
    wget https://github.com/privacymachine/src/releases/download/v0.1.2/base-disk.vdi.7z.sfx
    extract with:
+   chmod+x base-disk.vdi.7z.sfx
+   ./base-disk.vdi.7z.sfx
+   or extract with:
-   ./base-disk.vdi.7z.sfx      or      7za e base-disk.vdi.7z.sfx
+   7za e base-disk.vdi.7z.sfx
-   cd ..
+   cd ../../

 3. We are using two external github repositories which you have to checkout: FreeRDP and RemoteDisplay
    cd ext_libs
    ./checkoutExternal.sh
+   cd ..

 4. Start the build process
    cd build
    ./buildAll.sh
+   cd ..

 5. Launch the PrivacyMachine!
    cd build/pm